-NOTE: ALL ELI Mini Courses are currently being offered online with flexible schedules to accommodate students in all time zones.
+For Winter 2021, all ELI Mini Courses are being offered online with flexible schedules to accommodate students in all time zones.

 The English Language Institute (ELI) offers English mini courses for students at the University of Michigan who speak and write English as an additional language.
 ELI classes are small, interactive, and provide students with extensive one-on-one feedback.